filippob/deep_micro_core/docs/merge-results.md

 Where:

-* /path/to/input_folder → Folder containing QIIME2 .qza files
+* /path/to/input_folder → Folder containing all files from different runs using the ampliseq pipeline
 * /path/to/output_folder → Folder where the merged results will be saved

 ## Expected Output